Gomti Nagar: Economy

 Gomti Nagar is now developing both as a commercial and IT hub of mainland Lucknow.
 Till now the Central Lucknow consisting of Hazratganj, Vidhan Sabha Marg & Ashok Marg was the main commercial area.

-Realty of Gomti Nagar is growing at the rate of 118%.
-It has the Software Technology Park, Passport Office, High Court and many other important offices, gaming zones, indoor stadiums and commercial centers.

 Many important Government offices like the Reserve Bank of India (RBI), Employees' Provident Fund Organization, Lucknow Metro, PICUP, Office of the CRPF, Custom Division, Institute of Cost and Works Accountants of India, Institute of Chartered Accountants of India, Bharat Sanchar Nigam Limited (BSNL), etc. are situated in Gomti Nagar.

 It boasts of National and State level headquarters of SONY, Reliance Retail, UltraTech Cement, etc. It also has a developed industrial area with several factories and industrial units.

 The Sahara City of the Sahara India Pariwar, including the residence of Mr. Subrata Roy, is also located in Gomti Nagar.